 The debit entry increases ABC’s current asset balance, while the credit entry increases its revenue.

-The next entry can be a little confusing when dealing with balance day adjustments; but it is important.
-To keep the accounting system as neat as possible these adjustments are reversed out at the opening of the next period.
+The following entry can be confusing when dealing with balance day adjustments, but it is essential.
+These adjustments are reversed at the opening of the next period to keep the accounting system as neat as possible.
 This is similar in that the adjustments made don’t have to be remembered later on, as they are only made for reporting purposes at that time.

-And then when sales team issues the invoice, lets say on June 3rd, the following entry would be made in ABC’s accounting system:
+And then when the sales team issues the invoice, let’s say on June 3rd, you would make the following entry in ABC’s accounting system:

-We trust this short article has helped in your understanding of unbilled revenue, why it is recognised as a current asset and the journal entries involved in bringing it to account.
+We trust this short article has helped you understand unbilled revenue, why we recognise it as a current asset and the journal entries involved in bringing it to account.